cselab/Mirheo/benchmarks/README.md

 # Benchmarks

-scripts for computing weak and strong scaling of `uDeviceX`
+scripts for computing weak and strong scaling of `YMeRo`